graphhopper/graphhopper/docs/core/quickstart-from-source.md

 ### Java, Routing Server Usage

+The Web API documentation is [here](../web).
-We provide Java client code [here](https://github.com/graphhopper/graphhopper/blob/d70b63660ac5200b03c38ba3406b8f93976628a6/web/src/main/java/com/graphhopper/http/WebHelper.java#L43) to query the routing server.
+We provide Java client code [here](https://github.com/graphhopper/graphhopper/blob/d70b63660ac5200b03c38ba3406b8f93976628a6/web/src/main/java/com/graphhopper/http/GraphHopperWeb.java#L43) to query the routing server.

-The routing API (json,jsonp) is optimized regarding several aspects:
+The routing API (json,jsonp,gpx) is optimized regarding several aspects:
  * It tries to return a smallish data set (encoded polyline, gzip filter)
- * It enables cross-site scripting on the server- and client-site (jQuery, header setting)
+ * It enables cross-site scripting on the server- and client-site
- * To make things simple it uses the GeoCoder called Nominatim to get the name for a latitude+longitude point or vice versa.
- * Where it utilizes the jquery Deferred object to chain ajax requests and avoids browser UI blocking when resolving locations in parallel.
+ * The JavaScript client utilizes the jquery Deferred object to chain ajax requests and avoids browser UI blocking when resolving locations in parallel.

 #### Routing Service Deployment

 For simplicity you could just start jetty from maven and schedule it as background job:
 `export GH_FOREGROUND=false && export JETTY_PORT=11111 && ./graphhopper.sh web europe_germany_berlin.pbf`.
 Then the service will be accessible on port 11111.

-The Web API documentation is [here](../web)

 For production usage you can install the latest jetty (8 or 9) as a service but we prefer to have it bundled as a simple jar.
 Tomcat should work too.
 To create a war file do `mvn clean war:war` and copy it from the target/